Chapter 16 : Love rule #15

 “I see what this is,” I hissed, so angry I was trembling, “’Let’s kick Rose while she’s down.’
 Well you know what?
 I don’t need any help!
 Please leave me alone.”

 I needed to see Scorpius so badly that I worked myself up into a panic.
-Rivers finally administered me a calming draught, and I knew a brief moment of tranquility before nightmares haunted me.
+Rivers finally administered me a calming draught, and I knew a brief moment of tranquillity before nightmares haunted me.

-The next morning I vanished my breakfast into oblivion and slumped to the shower – and made an effort to change my pyjamas for a dress and put on some makeup.
+The next morning I Vanished my breakfast into oblivion and slumped to the shower – and made an effort to change my pyjamas for a dress and put on some makeup.

+I used all of the products Sophie had brought me in order to fix my hair.
+Soon it hung down my back in thick, shining strands.
 However, the rest of me had little to offer.
 My nails were brittle, my skin pasty, my eyes exhausted.
 With a sigh, I tore myself away from the mirror and slumped back to bed.
 When had I gotten like this?

 “Rose, Ductor Lewis is here for you,” Rivers said midmorning, sticking her head through the curtains.